 The one Hall of Famer on the list of most similar players (according to similarity scores) is his teammate Freddie Lindstrom.
 Although the Meusel brothers each played 11 seasons in the majors and hit around .310, they are not on each others' similarity scores lists.

 Irish also hit .311 during a nine-year minor league career (1913-1917, 1927-1929 and 1931).

 Meusel was not actually of Irish background, but was given the nickname because someone thought he looked Irish.

-After his playing days, Meusel was a coach for the 1930 New York Giants
+After his playing days, Meusel was a coach for the Giants in 1930

 Meusel appeared in several films, mostly connected with baseball themes.
 At the time of his death, he was working as a guard at the Santa Anita race track.

 - NL RBI Leader (1923)

 - 100 Runs Scored Seasons: 2 (1922 & 1923)

 - 200 Hits Seasons: 2 (1921 & 1922)